+As previously indicated, the statute directs DOE to establish a baseline for the fossil fuel-generated energy consumption requirements using CBECS and RECS data from fiscal year 2003.
+A preliminary survey of the CBECS data indicates that the average building in the 2003 CBECS was subject to the 1975 version of the ASHRAE building code for commercial buildings.

 The building type definitions for commercial buildings used in the NOPR were based largely on the CBECS and RECS glossaries, with minimal modifications for regulatory clarity.
 For a commercial building type not listed in CBECS, the NOPR proposed that agencies establish a baseline for the proposed design using the procedures in Appendix G, Performance Rating Method, of ASHRAE Standard 90.1-2004.
 For residential building types not listed in RECS, agencies would develop a baseline using the Simulated Performance Alternative from section 404 of the IECC, 2004 Supplement Edition.

 DOE requested comments on the building type categories and definitions.
 Most of the comments DOE received related to how to establish a baseline for building types not listed in the tables derived from CBECS and RECS.